MassDotMoney/nested-ledger-plugin/README.md

 *Note: You must have previously killed other running speculos terminals.*

-### Testing by sideloading on an Nano S:
+## Testing by sideloading:

-It is also possible to sideload the plugin into a Nano S (only) by following this [guide](https://developers.ledger.com/docs/nano-app/load/).
+It is also possible to sideload the plugin into a Nano S (only) by using [ledgerblue](https://github.com/LedgerHQ/blue-loader-python/).
+This must be done on a linux operating system.

+*Note: When using a VM remember to reclone in `plugin_dev` the [ethereum-app](https://github.com/LedgerHQ/app-ethereum.git), the [nanos-secure-sdk](https://github.com/LedgerHQ/nanos-secure-sdk.git) and this repository.*

-Remember to unlock the device and run each in their respective folders,
+Remember to unlock the device and run each in their respective folders:

 `make clean BOLOS_SDK=$NANOS_SDK && make load -j DEBUG=1 BYPASS_SIGNATURES=1 BOLOS_SDK=$NANOS_SDK CHAIN=ethereum` to load the ethereum app to the device.

-Follow the steps on the ledger.
+Follow the steps displayed on the ledger.

 Now run